-This leisurely walk takes you on a short loop around some typical Chiltern farmland and woodland on the estate.
+This leisurely 1.2 mile walk takes you on a short loop around typical Chiltern farmland and woodland on the Hughenden Estate.
 The walk heads through the peaceful Woodcock Wood to a beautiful viewpoint over the Chilterns countryside and the village of Hughenden Valley.
-It continues back to the starting point via the ‘Coffin Path’, from where you can go on to visit Hughenden Manor, or enjoy a refreshing cup of tea and a bite to eat in the Stableyard café.
+It continues back to the starting point via ‘Coffin Path’, named after the ancient road that was used for taking the parishioners of Naphill on their final journey to the church in Hughenden.

 To help you to follow this walk, please look out for the blue waymarker arrows.